20 Insights Every Woman Wished Men Knew

 - Celebrate your woman’s success.
 Some men feel threatened if their women are the breadwinners or make more money than they do.
 If you’re one of these men, get over it!
 Women want men who believe in them and will be happy for them instead of tearing them down because the male ego can’t take it.
 (At the same time, don’t expect her to take care of you.
 Make sure you get off your blessed assurance and do something.)

-- Encourage her to go out with her girlfriends once a week, go on an overnight or weekend trip once a month or take a girls-only vacation once or twice a year.
-That’s right – without you and without the kids.
-Then, make her time away a reality by willingly managing the household and/or caring for the kids.
+- Encourage her to go out with her girlfriends once a week, go on an overnight or weekend trip once a month, or take a girls-only vacation once or twice a year.
+That’s right – without you and the kids.
+Then, make her time away a reality by willingly managing the household and caring for the kids.
 Women tend to lose themselves in their husbands and children and in the midst of everything they do for others.
 They give and give until they’ve given it all out.
-They need time to relax, regenerate, re-engergize and reconnect with who they are and why they’re here on planet Earth.
+They need time to relax, regenerate, re-energize and reconnect with who they are and why they’re here on planet Earth.

 - Be her biggest cheerleader – the head of her fan club.
 Do everything you can to authentically build her up without patronizing her.
 Women struggle with self-worth and self-confidence issues far more than men do.
 Women have what it takes to be brilliantly successful, but they all too often sell themselves short and doubt their abilities.
 Women are also more cautious and less likely to take risks.
 Help her identify and work through the inhibitors that erode her confidence and the gremlins that block her brilliance.

 - Support her and encourage her to heal her past emotional disappointments or traumas.
 Unlike men, who can often compartmentalize past hurts and move on, women’s emotional traumas often become skeletons that continue to haunt them and sabotage other areas of their lives.